oleksandrmaslov/zmk-split-peripheral-output-relay/README.md

-# Zmk Split Peripheral Output Relay
+# ZMK Split Peripheral Output Relay

 This module add a output relay for ZMK.
 This is an add-on for [zmk-output-behavior-listener](https://github.com/badjeff/zmk-output-behavior-listener) to broadcast output event to split peripheral(s) via bluetooth.

 ## What it does

 This module sideload a new set of GATT Service and Characteratics into existing split bt paired connection.
 The new characteristics allow to transfer output event from central to peripherals with a relay-channel id.
 Then, output events would trigger output device(s) on peripheral(s).

+There is an extension module [zmk-split-peripheral-output-relay](https://github.com/badjeff/zmk-split-peripheral-output-relay) that proxies output to split peripherals  via bluetooth.

+You might also want to checkout [this module](https://github.com/badjeff/zmk-split-peripheral-input-relay) that want opposite directional proxying for input.

 ## Installation